top of page

 Wheat Gluten and Corn Gluten

 Gluten is a protein found in certain grains that bumps up the overall protein content of food, further disguising the lack of animal protein.
-Ingredients are listed in descending order of weight, and first place should always go to meat.

 Corn has been linked to inflammation in the bladder and urinary tract, also known as cystitis.
-While there are many non-dietary causes of feline lower urinary tract disease, studies show that the high cereal content in pet food is a contributing factor for cats and dogs developing bladder or "struvite" stones.
+While there are many non-dietary causes of feline lower urinary tract disease, studies show that the high cereal content in pet food is a contributing factor for cats and dogs developing bladder stones.

 Grain-Free Diets